Factbox: Italy's new measures to curb resurgent coronavirus epidemic

 RED ZONE

-- In these worst hit areas people will only be allowed to leave their homes for work, health reasons or emergencies.
+- In these worst hit areas people will only be allowed to leave their homes for work, health reasons or emergencies, while teaching will be held online for the final two years of middle school as well as high school.

 - Bars, restaurants and most shops to be closed 24/7.